uclagamelab/MeshCreator/README.txt

 - change max box size to max number box colliders
 - output island and hole information
 - full code cleanup and comments
-DONE 8/2/13 - dropdown list for 2d vs 3d object creation in inspector
-DONE 8/2/13 - dropdown list for collider selection in inspector DONE 8/2/13 - threshold for pixel on slider in the inspector
+- base materials should be dynamically generated in code DONE 8/2/13 - dropdown list for 2d vs 3d object creation in inspector DONE 8/2/13 - dropdown list for collider selection in inspector DONE 8/2/13 - threshold for pixel on slider in the inspector